Mental Health of Young Athletes

 3. Peer conflict

-Interpersonal conflict in sports often occurs whenthe athletes observe a difference in values, needs, perspectives, or goals from that of their peers.
+Interpersonal conflict in sports often occurs when the athletes observe a difference in values, needs, perspectives, or goals from that of their peers.
 Such differences are manifested in unfavourable cognitive, emotional, and behavioural reactions.
-Though conflict is a natural part of athletes’relationships as they spend most of their time with their teammates and coaches.
-But when such conflicts are mismanaged, it can impact the effectiveness of training, alter the ways of refurbishing skills, and affect the level of mental preparedness of athletes for competition.
+Though conflict is a natural part of athlete's relationships as they spend most of their time with their teammates and coaches.
+However, when such conflicts are mismanaged, it can impact the effectiveness of training, alter the ways of refurbishing skills, and affect the level of mental preparedness of athletes for competition.

 4. Abuse and Maltreatment

 Abuse and maltreatment are an intentional act that has the potential to injure a person physically, socially, or psychologically.
-Maltreatment can happen in form of relational abusewhen there is a power imbalancein a significant relationship of athletes.
+Maltreatment can happen in the form of relational abuse there is a power imbalance in a significant relationship between athletes.
 For instance, in a connection between a coach and an athlete, the coach significantly affects the player's trust, safety, and needs.

 5. Sports Injury

-Sports injuries can be in form of acute traumatic physical harm such ascuts, sprains, strains, concussions, and fractures.
+Sports injuries can be in the form of acute traumatic physical harm such as cuts, sprains, strains, concussions, and fractures.
 They typically occur following a hit or force, such as being tackled in sports or losing control when performing.
 Whereas, stress fractures and tendinitis are examples of overuse injuries.
-These injuries are often known as chronic injuries because they develop gradually over time, frequently as a result of repetitive exercise such as rigours training session, overburdening oneself to try new skills, or pushing beyond one physical limits.
+These injuries are often known as chronic injuries because they develop gradually over time, frequently as a result of repetitive exercise such as rigorous training sessions, overburdening oneself to try new skills, or pushing beyond one physical limits.
 Overuse injuries may not first seem serious.
 However, if they are not treated, they frequently worsen.

 6. Disturbed Sleep

 Researchers found that athletes sometimes had less restful sleep the night before an important competition.
 Athletes' biggest issue with sleep was difficulty falling asleep, and the main factors cited for this were anxiety and competition-related thoughts.
-Compared to individual athletes who used relaxation and reading as techniques to have a good night sleep, more than athletes as a part of team reports that they often have no plan to deal with bad sleep.
-Whatever situation might be highly competitive athletes frequently endure bad sleep, and most of them are not aware of any solutions.
+Compared to individual athletes who used relaxation and reading as techniques to have a good night's sleep, more athletes as a part of the team report that they often have no plan to deal with bad sleep.
+Whatever the situation might be highly competitive athletes frequently endure bad sleep, and most of them are not aware of any solutions.

-2. Get enough sleep time, good life style, eat healthy food, and balanced diet and use tactics like stretching and rest days to prevent injuries.
+- Get enough sleep time, a good lifestyle, eat healthy food, and a balanced diet and use tactics like stretching and rest days to prevent injuries.

-4. Reduce Screen Time: Excessive screen time, using gadgets and social media is a major distinction between generations of athletes.
+- Reduce Screen Time: Excessive screen time, using gadgets and social media is a major distinction between generations of athletes.
 The excessive use of Screen time takes away from work time on athletic practice.
-It provoke sedentary activity, and life style.
-Excessive engagement on Social media like Insta, Facebook etc.,by young people comparing and being occupied with others some time shatter their self-confidence, self-worth, and self-respect.
+It provokes sedentary activity and lifestyle.
+Excessive engagement on Social media like Instagram, Facebook etc., by young people comparing and being occupied with others sometimes shatter their self-confidence, self-worth, and self-respect.

-5. Set realistic goals.
-Wanting to be the best at a sport is every athlete’s dream, but progress and success takes work.
+- Set realistic goals.
+Wanting to be the best at a sport is every athlete’s dream, but progress and success take work.
 Re-evaluate your personal goals to make sure you aren’t pushing yourself too hard or setting unrealistic expectations for yourself.
 Remember why you started.
 The immense pressure athletes put on themselves can quickly cause burnout.
 Many athletes start to look at their sport as a job rather than a passion or hobby.
-Try to refocus your mindset to highlight why you choose this sport and how far you’ve come since you started.
+Try to refocus your mindset to highlight why you chose this sport and how far you’ve come since you started.

 athletes deal with mental stress.
-Online counselling platforms also provides athelets to connect with an online counsellor who can help you shape, develop the tools & techniques you need to get back on track.
+Online counselling platforms also allow athletes to connect with an online counsellor who can help you shape, and develop the tools & techniques you need to get back on track.
 You can easily connect with online counsellors and receive affordable online counselling.

 Leave a Comment: